-- Point source or unresolved source (< 1/3 of the beam) - Determine position (e.g. from 1.3 mm continuum if available, or from integrated line map if not, or from other data) - Derive line profile by fitting point or small (FIXED SIZE), FIXED POSITION, source into UV spectral data - Fit line profile by Gaussian (with or without constant baseline offset, depending on whether the continuum flux is known or not) - Extended sources, and/or velocity gradient - Fit multi-parameter (6 for an elliptical gaussian) source model for each spectral channel into UV data - Consequence : signal in each channel should be $>6\sigma$ to derive any meaningful information. - Strict minimum is 4σ (per line channel...) to get flux and position for a fixed size Gaussian - Velocity gradients not believable unless even better signal to noise is obtained per line channel !...
+- Point source or unresolved source (< 1/3rd of the beam) - Determine position (e.g. from 1.3 mm continuum if available, or from integrated line map if not, or from other data) - Derive line profile by fitting point or small (fixed size), fixed position, source into UV spectral data - > Gives you a flux as function of velocity/frequency - Fit this spectrum by Gaussian (with or without constant baseline offset, depending on whether the continuum flux is known or not)

+- Extended sources, and/or velocity gradient - Fit multi-parameter (6 for an elliptical gaussian) source model for each spectral channel into UV data - > Consequence : signal in each channel should be >6 σ to derive any meaningful information. - > Strict minimum is 4 σ (per line channel...) to get flux and position for a fixed size Gaussian - > Velocity gradients not believable unless even better signal to noise is obtained per line channel...